Global and International Studies Major

 Supporting Courses and Related Areas 1

-Select 12 credits EITHER in a language beyond the 12th -credit-level proficiency OR in a second foreign language, or equivalent proficiencies 212
+Select 12 credits EITHER in a language beyond the 12th -credit-level proficiency OR in a second world language, or equivalent proficiencies 212

 B. Global Perspectives